 This is the site of the first Roman Catholic Church in Milpitas.
-The orginal steepled

-woodframe church stood near the middle of the parking lot off
+wood frame church stood near the middle of the parking lot off

 believed the first church was built in the 1870s or 1880s to serve

 immigrant population of Catholics who arrived in Milpitas from the

 to the church's construction, Catholic priests from San

 Clara Mission would visit a small adobe building called a "penitencia"

 to hear confession by the local Indians and farmers.
 The exact

 is not known but is believed to have been a mile or two south of

-and on the banks of Penitencia Creek.
+and on the banks of Lower Penitencia Creek.

 The only historical building still standing on the property is the small chapel-like building seen in the photo.
-Called an “Imperio” (pronounced “Em-peddy-oh” by long-time Milpitans) it was an intregal part of every Portugese Catholic church.
+Called an “Imperio” (pronounced “Em-peddy-oh” by long-time Milpitans) it was an integral part of every Portuguese Catholic church.
 The Imperio was primarily used during the Feast of the Holy Ghost, an annual fiesta which featured a parade down Main Street and the selection of a queen.
 At the end of the parade, the queen placed her crown in the Imperio where it would be on display all day, according to one long-time resident.
 Sometimes small services, such as a mass might be held in the building at other times during the year.

 The church built a larger frame building on the northern side of the property.
 Called St. John's Hall, it was the site of many community and church functions.
 The Loma Prieta Earthquake of 1989 severely damaged the the old hall so it was demolished to make way for a newer facility.